tolarewaju3/codelikethewind/5g-streaming/README.md

 ```
 ## Deploy Apache Flink

-The data that comes in from cell devices is often unstructured.
-So **we’ll use Apache Flink to transform the data and store it in data grid.**
+Cell data is often unstructured, so we’ll use Apache Flink to **transform it and store it in data grid.**

 First, **install the Flink Operator.** Switch back to the Administrator view.
 On the left menu, select Operators → OperatorHub and type `Flink`.
 Click Install, use the `openshift-operator` namespace, and create the flink operator.